By Jill Webster

 The pandemic has presented unique challenges for employees working from home for the first time.
 Many workers were sent home essentially overnight to establish a viable, productive workspace at home.
 There are several issues that people are facing with working from home.
 Many people are sharing workspaces with a spouse who is also working from home.
 There may also be children using the same space to complete their remote learning lessons.
 In addition to physical space being challenging, there are distractions from other family members.
 There is also the stress of issues related to the pandemic, such as concerns for the health of family, keeping children safe, and, perhaps, helping parents navigate their health and safety.
 Most employees do not have their complete work computer set-up at home.
 Many are working from laptops or some modified, temporary set-up.
 Due to all these factors—distractions, stress, and modified workstations—workers are more likely to become victims of fraud and cyber vulnerabilities.
 Predators are taking advantage of this scenario and using a variety of schemes to profit from this crisis.

-This ongoing, weekly-updated blog provides tips to keep your working-from-home life safe and ongoing, current issues involving cyber fraud and employees.
+In this blog, we provide tips to keep your working-from-home life safe and ongoing, current issues involving cyber fraud and employees.

 - Abide by your employer’s security guidelines.